raulbalanza/SchoolEnrollment/README.md

-# TJV Semestral project - School enrollment
+# School enrollment

-Semestral project of Raúl Balanzá García for BIE-TJV @ FIT-CVUT on Winter semester 2021-22.

 This project is an application to manage enrollment of students in a school and also to store information about which teachers are teaching each course, and which is the schedule of the course.

+This application was used as the semestral project for the BIE-TJV course @ FIT-CVUT.

 ## API documentation